mckinsey/vizro/vizro-core/docs/pages/tutorials/explore-components.md

 Each page is added to the dashboard using the following line of code: `vm.Dashboard(pages=[first_page, second_page])`.
 This ensures that all the pages are accessible.

-By default, a navigation panel is added on the left side to switch between the two pages.
+By default, a navigation panel on the left side enables the user to switch between the two pages.

 !!! example "Final dashboard"
     === "Code"